aviralm52/aviralm52/README.md

 - 💬 Ask me about **react, tailwind, javascript, web scraping, selenium webdrivers, python**

 - 📫 How to reach me **aviralm52@gmail.com**

+- I am a nerd coder , don't have a life , i believe in talk less do code.

 <h3 align="left">Connect with me:</h3>
 <p align="left">